Biden and Democrats’ Incompetence Led to These Awful GOP Migrant Stunts

 Today, the federal government should immediately inject the resources necessary to increase the capacity of the immigration court system mired in backlogs.
 This includes providing necessary counsel and translation services to help ensure that we get people who deserve asylum a decision quickly so that they can begin to build their life here.

-And the next time, when the president moves to unilaterally enact massive policy, his advisors would serve him well to keep a certain seventeenth century physicist in mind, anticipate the equal and opposite reaction coming their way and plan accordingly—particularly with lives at stake.
+And the next time, when the president moves to unilaterally enact massive policy, his advisers would serve him well by keeping a certain seventeenth-century physicist in mind: anticipate the equal and opposite reaction coming their way and plan accordingly—particularly with lives at stake.